espnet/espnet/README.md

 $ cd tools
 $ source venv/bin/activate && python check_install.py
 ```
-If you have no warining, ready to run the recipe!
+If you have no warning, ready to run the recipe!

 ## Execution of example scripts